Early Childhood Cavities

 Flossing once a day is also a crucial step in preventing cavities.
 Flossing allows you or your child to remove food debris and plaque from in between the teeth.
 These areas usually remain unaffected by a toothbrush.

 Finally, be sure to schedule regular appointments with us.
 Routine exams and professional cleanings are a vital part of keeping harmful bacteria at bay.
-The ADA recommends scheduling their first appointment as soon as their baby teeth begin to erupt, or by age 1.
+The ADA recommends scheduling their first visit as soon as their baby teeth begin to erupt, or by age 1.
 Whichever comes first!

 Treatment for Early Childhood Cavities